 Encouraging and Managing Curiosity

-It's pretty standard to think of innovation as the sole preserve of your organization's research and development department.
+Many people think of innovation as the sole preserve of their organization's research and development department.
 But everyone, whatever their role, can participate in the process of making something new and valuable.

 This article looks at practical steps that you can take to create and support a culture of innovation, through disciplined curiosity.